Financial-Times/x-dash/tools/x-docs/src/docs/guides/components/setup.md

 #### knobs.js

 A story's ["Knobs"](https://github.com/storybooks/storybook/tree/master/addons/knobs) are properties that can be live-edited within the component explorer, to demonstrate variations of a component and how it behaves with different sets of data.

+knobs.js must export a function, which will be called with the base data for the story and a reference to the [Storybook Knobs API](https://github.com/storybooks/storybook/tree/master/addons/knobs#available-knobs).  must return an object containing functions that return a knob.
+Don't install and import the Knobs addon yourself; it's unlikely to work across packages, so the compoenent explorer provides all components a single instance.